 Our 3G historical data and forecasts reflect RighTel's weaker than expected performance throughout 2013, followed by the launch of 3G/4G services by MTN in 2014.
-We estimate there were around 9.9mn 3G subscriptions in Iran at the end of 2014, which we estimate to grow to more than 23mn by the end of 2015, boosted by Hamrahe Aval's entry into the market.
+We estimate there were around 9.9mn 3G subscriptions in Iran at the end of 2014, which we estimate grew to more than 23mn by the end of 2015, boosted by Hamrahe Aval's entry into the market.
+This year, we believe the 3G/4G number will exceed 33.65mn by December.